 - God's rule against seeking this knowledge was an attempt to keep others from developing their divine potential and becoming His equal (v.
 5).

 These three lies implied a fourth, which was the most preposterous of all: that God is not as great as He says He is.
-If man can rise to His level, God cannot be infinite.
-Rather, He must be a finite being, perhaps one who has evolved from something more primitive.
-The devil probably believed this lie himself, or he would never have conceived and nourished his ambition to displace the Most High—an evidently impossible goal if God's power and wisdom were truly boundless.
+God claims to be eternal and infinite, but His true nature would necessarily be far less exalted if finite, created beings like Adam and Eve could attain the same level.
+However high they rose, they could not make themselves eternal.
+Nor could they acquire infinite power if God already has it and reserves it for Himself.
+Nor could they acquire infinite wisdom if God has the power to protect His secrets.
+Thus, the proposition that mere men can become equal with God assumes that God is a finite being; moreover, that His existence had a definite beginning, or even that He is the product of evolution from something more primitive.
+The devil probably believed this lie himself, or he would never have conceived and nourished his ambition to displace the Most High.
 The same lie will surface again when the Antichrist begins his campaign to destroy all vestiges of true religion, revering the God of heaven.

 Second Feature of His Religion

 Neither shall he regard the god of his fathers (v.
 37).
 Since Scripture often speaks of the Jews as descended from their "fathers" and particularly from their fathers Abraham, Isaac, and Jacob, many commentators view the phrase "god of his fathers" as evidence that the Antichrist will be a Jew.
 They are seeking support for an idea that can be traced back to the early centuries of the church.
 But this old idea has no foundation elsewhere in Scripture, and the only foundation here depends on a strained reading of the text.
-When seen in a proper light, the reference to the Antichrist's fathers provides no clue as to his race or religion.
-Earlier, the angel delivering this message compared Antiochus with his "fathers," using this very word, although Antiochus was a non-Jew (v.
-24).
+When seen in a proper light, the mere acknowledgment that the Antichrist would have "fathers" provides no clue as to his race or religion.
+Earlier, in verse 24, Scripture also speaks of Antiochus, a gentile, as having "fathers," using the very word found in verse 37.